rstats-wtf/wtf-packages-report/README.md

   - `R/03_barchart-packages-built.R`
 * It's OK if you don't finish!
 We can keep working on this later.
 * If you finish quickly, write an R script to run the whole analysis and, perhaps, another script that does a `make clean` style reset.

+Solutions are saved in a the [solutions](https://github.com/rstats-wtf/wtf-packages-report/tree/solutions) branch.